My Rules for Retirement

 And it can cause you to get used to living a simple life which will make life in general much easier.

-If you live a simple lifestyle then there’s no problem commuting by bike, having only one car, downsizing a home, not owning a boat, riding a bus, cooking at home, drinking less, growing your own food, etc.
+If you live a simple lifestyle then there’s no problem commuting by bike, having only one car, downsizing a home, not owning a boat, cooking at home, drinking less, growing your own food, etc.

-Living simpler can cause you to need less money currently, which means you can give more away or invest more in yourself (there’s that long term plan again!)
+Living simple can cause you to need less money, which means you can give more away or invest more in yourself (there’s that long term plan again!)

 With that said my Rules for Retirement consist of:

-2. Creating opportunities during my life to bank large chunks of cash.
+2. Finding opportunities during my life to bank large chunks of cash.

 3. Moving from an amount of greater insurance to less insurance.

 4. Always trying to live with less.
 (Our friends over at The Money Galileo have some budgeting tips for you).